home about iFleet products literature contact us

 All-in-one-mini iCerMax™ “Plug and Go" Combo system

-This unit accommodates smaller flow rates as the coalesce water separators capacity is limited to 75 litre per minute and utilises ceramic spin-on filters for particle filtration.
+This unit accommodates smaller flow rates as the coalesce water separators capacity is limited to 75 litre per minute and utilises iSo-SpecSure™ spin-on filters for particle filtration.

 Ideal for mobile tank applications

-iCerMax™ ceramic & desiccant air vent breathers for bulk tanks
+iCerMax™ iSo-SpecSure™ & desiccant air vent breathers for bulk tanks

 The atmospheric breather is an air, dirt and water filter/breather for use on the tank vent of diesel fuel storage tanks both above and below ground.
-The particle filter media is the iCerMax™ Depth micron filter along with a five litre of desiccant, which removes moisture from the air going in and out of your tank.
+The particle filter media is the iCerMax™ Depth micron filter, which removes moisture from the air going in and out of your tank.
 By replacing your current tank vent (which keeps out only bricks and stones) on your diesel fuel storage tank with the iCerMax™ breather, you virtually eliminate a primary source of dirt and water contamination in your fuel.

 iCerMax™ utilises a unique three valve system to ensure longevity of the desiccant, even at high humidity levels – coastal regions or during rainy seasons.